H-Moji-H/mysql-biochar-sales-analysis/README.md

 ### Top Performing County:

-Machakos leads in sales with 49 bags sold, generating a total expected revenue of 88,200, out of which 79,450 has been received.
+Machakos county leads in sales with 49 bags sold, generating a total expected revenue of 88,200, out of which 79,450 has been received.
 However, it also has the highest remaining balance of 8,750.

 ### Agent Performance: